-Chapter Section Description Chapter 6 - Setting Up Clusters User Code Deployment Added as a new section to explain Chapter 7 - Rolling Member Upgrades Added as a new chapter.
-Chapter 8 - Distributed Data Structures Queue Updated by adding split-brain pro Ringbuffer Added Ringbuffer with Persistent Locking Maps Updated by adding split-brain pro Added Overview of Hazelcast Dist Lock Updated by adding split-brain pro Cardinality Estimator Service Added as a new section.
+Chapter Section Description Chapter 6 - Setting Up Clusters User Code Deployment Added as a new section to expl Chapter 7 - Rolling Member Upgrades Added as a new chapter.
+Chapter 8 - Distributed Data Structures Queue Updated by adding split-brain Ringbuffer Added Ringbuffer with Persiste Locking Maps Updated by adding split-brain Added Overview of Hazelcast I Lock Updated by adding split-brain Cardinality Estimator Service Added as a new section.
 Removing Bulk Map Entries with Predicates Added as a new section.
 Forced Eviction Added as a new section.
-Chapter 10 - Distributed Computing Entry Processor Added a warning to the introducti Scheduled Executor Service Added as a new section.
-Chapter 11 - Distributed Query Explanation for thekey attribu Fast-Aggregations Added as a new section.
+Chapter 10 - Distributed Computing Entry Processor - Added a warning to the introd Scheduled Executor Service Added as a new section.
+Chapter 11 - Distributed Query Explanation for thekey attri Fast-Aggregations Added as a new section.
 Projections Added as a new section.
-Chapter 15 - Storage Hot Restart Persistence Added example scenarios to give n Hazelcast Striim Added as a new section.
-Chapter 18 - Serialization Implementing Portable Serialization Ordering Consistency for writePor Chapter 19 - Management Diagnostics Added as a new section to explain LDAP-Active Directory Authentication Added as a new section.
-Partial start related content added Using the Script cluster.sh Updated by adding new operation Chapter 20 - Security SSL Added "SSL Performance Improve Chapter 21 - Performance Near Cache Added as a new section to consolic Back Pressure Added the section Client Side exp Chapter 22 - Hazelcast Simulator Moved the content to Simulator's Chapter 27 - System Properties Added definitions for the following Chapter 30 - FAQ Added new questions/answers.
+Chapter 13 - Hazelcast JCache Scoping to Join Clusters Enhanced the content to explai Chapter 15 - Storage Hot Restart Persistence Added example scenarios to give Hazelcast Striim Added as a new section.
+Chapter 18 - Serialization Implementing Portable Serialization Ordering Consistency for writel Chapter 19 - Management Diagnostics Added as a new section to expl Added LDAP, Active Directory LDAP-Active Directory Authentication Added as a new section.
+Partial start related content ad Using the Script cluster.sh Updated by adding new operate Enabling SSL for Clustered JMX Added as a new section.
+Using Management Center with TLS/SSL Only Added as a new section.
+Management Center Updated by adding "Metrics-O: Chapter 20 - Security SSL Added "Authenticating Mutual Chapter 21 - Performance Near Cache Added as a new section to cons Back Pressure Added the section Client Side e Chapter 22 - Hazelcast Simulator Moved the content to Simulator Chapter 27 - System Properties Added definitions for the follow Chapter 30 - FAQ Added new questions/answers.
 Chapter 31 - Glossary Added new glossary items.